Aschola/STOCK/README.md

      ```

 3. **Apply Migrations**:
-   - Run the following command to apply the migrations:
+add new migration scripts on the migrations folder and the the following command to apply the migrations on the database
      ```bash
-     flway repair
-     flyway migrate
+     flway repair (repair the migrations after adding new scripts before migrating) flyway migrate
      ```